johanndataworld/house_price_prediction/README.md

 # house_price_prediction
-Building linear regression modelling for house price datatset using jupyter notebook.
+Building linear regression modelling for house price datatset using jupyter notebook.This project involves predicting house prices using linear regression.
+The dataset used for this project has been obtained from an open source.
+It includes information such as household income and various amenities, which are used to estimate the house's price.
+Real estate professionals utilize this information, including the house's address, to inform potential buyers or renters about the property.